jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 We can't test this directly, but we can be ready.

-##8.
+##7.
 And the other CRUD parts?

 Do the same thing for updates...

-    // Handle an incoming PUT - update a todo item function index_put($key=null)
+    // Handle an incoming PUT - update a menu item function index_put($key=null)
     {
         $record = array_merge(array('id' => $key), $this->_put_args);